-LDG 3.2: It is desirable that all applications for new commercial developments are encouraged to demonstrate in the Design and Access Statement how measures have been taken to design energy efficient buildings and should achieve at least one of the following:
+LDC 3.2: Applications for all new commercial developments should demonstrate in the Design and Access Statement how measures have been taken to design energy efficient buildings and should achieve at least one of the following:

 - 3.2.1 Passivhaus certification or equivalent. - 3.2.2 BREEAM Excellent or higher and achieve BREEAM Outstanding for the energy section of the assessment.
 Developments should also demonstrate how they have been designed to take into consideration building orientation, solar gain, high levels of insulation and airtightness as best practice for a Passivhaus design approach, which aims for zero carbon emissions - 3.2.3 BREEAM Excellent in combination with achieving a minimum of AECB Silver Standard.